turingschool/front-end-curriculum/projects/tune-in-later.md

 * 1 - A valid attempt to test this application was made, but there are obvious gaps with missing unit tests for Redux and React.
 * 2 - Nearly all unit tests are in place.
 React components are well tested with a diverse set of tests including but not limited to snapshot tests, event simulation tests, and tests on class methods.
-All routes have been tested as well including dynamic routes.
 There are tests in place for actions, reducers, mapStateToProps, and mapDispatchToProps.
 No attempt to test async functionality was made.
 * 3 - All Redux functionality is tested (actions, reducers, mapStateToProps, mapDispatchToProps), all components are unit tested, and a valid attempt was made to test any async functionality.
+Some routes are tested.
 * 4 - All async functionality is tested.
 Asynchronous tests cover happy paths as well as multiple sad paths.
 All pieces of functionality have been tested and are passing and run efficiently (using mount only when appropriate).
+All routes have been tested as well including dynamic routes.
 Evaluator has no recommendations for testing.

 ### Routing